hit

 ------ ------ ------ ------ ------ ------

-Click to listen to CEO's October 10, 2024 Corporate update on recent H2 exploration efforts
+Click to listen to CEO's October 24, 2024 corporate update on recent H2 exploration efforts

 Valuation Commentary: Québec Innovative Materials Corp.
 (CSE: QIMC) (Frankfurt: 7FJ) (US Listing: QIMCF) (a.k.a.
 QI Materials) is a Canadian-based mineral exploration and development company focused on specializing in the exploration of white (natural) hydrogen and high-grade silica deposits.
 QIMC aims to unlock the full potential of these materials to drive forward clean energy solutions to power the AI and carbon-neutral economy and contribute to a more sustainable future.
 QI Materials is included in the NHV Nat H2 Index, the first Natural Hydrogen Index.

-QI Materials is now the most advanced natural hydrogen project in Canada and arguably among top of all North America now in terms of natural renewable hydrogen.
+QI Materials is now the most advanced natural hydrogen project in Canada and arguably among the top two of all North America in terms of natural renewable hydrogen.
 QI Materials is now at the stage where it is actively detecting the reservoirs and main vectors of transmission of the natural hydrogen.
 The geological team has begun advanced gravimetry and audiomagnetotellurism (AMT) geophysical surveys at its Ville Marie Natural Hydrogen Project.
-The gravimetry surveys will focus on assessing variations in the thickness of local sedimentary rock deposits, known as gravity troughs, over the Archean basement.
-This critical data will help identify areas most likely to contain valuable reservoir rocks.
-The AMT surveys will be instrumental in locating graben-related faults.
+The gravimetry surveys focus on assessing variations in the thickness of local sedimentary rock deposits, known as gravity troughs, over the Archean basement.
+The AMT surveys are instrumental in locating graben-related faults.
+This critical data will help identify areas most likely to contain reservoir rocks and conduits of H2 flow.
+See October 24, 2024 news release regarding the first geophysics results entitled "QIMC Unveils Landmark Geophysical Survey Findings in its natural hydrogen Ville Marie project"; in-short, we can clearly see the north-south fractures that plunge down, where the sedimentary rock is broken and fractured, creating conduits of H2 flow to be captured.

 Big names such as Bill Gates and Jeff Bezos have recently begun funding white hydrogen exploration start-ups to the tune of hundreds of millions of dollars to find what QI Materials has essentially already discovered, it is important to appreciate just how much of a leg-up QI Materials has in terms of prospective ground; QI Materials secured the most prospective natural (white) hydrogen claims in the Province of Québec as recommended by the Institut National de la Recherche Scientifique ("INRS") following 6 years of comprehensive research (geophysical and geochemical work including the collected thousands of C1-C4 Soil-Gas analyses) headed by Professor Marc Richer-LaFlèche, P.Geo.
 INRS is a Québec graduate research funded university organization with one of the biggest geo-labs in Québec.
 Professor Richer-LaFlèche is one of only two recognized geologists in Canada that is both a geophysicist and a geochemist.
 In-short, QI Materials hydrogen undertaking is backed by deep science and geology.
 Professor Richer-LaFlèche indicated to QI Materials which areas his model pointed, based on research papers that had come from Australia (e.g. the successful Ramsey Hydrogen Project which is currently valued at several times the current market cap of QIMC), where he noticed a lot of similarities in terms of rock type and fault systems.
 The INRS had developed a soil sampling methodology for the presence of natural hydrogen and areas of Southern Québec were scoring high.
 QI Materials now controls ~90% of the hydrogen showings within the province of Québec and has partnered with the INRS to systematically reveal the enormity of what it possesses.
 A major international player that has recently staked large areas of BC using similar hydrogen bearing rock model criteria have let it be known that Quebec was actually their first choice of areas to stake, but QI Materials had already beat them to the punch.